nielubowicz/swamp-witch-build-docs/season-of-the-witch/Readme.md

 ---
 ### LFO-only Controls

+These two settings only affect the internal LFO.

 ### Rate
 Controls the rate (frequency) of the LFO.
 The StompLFO provides rates from as slow as 20 s up to 40 ms (38 BPM to 1500 BPM, or 0.05 Hz to 25.6Hz).